chef/chef/README.md

 Issues can be reported by using [GitHub Issues](https://github.com/chef/chef/issues).

-Full details on how to report issues can be found in the [CONTRIBUTING](https://github.com/chef/chef/blob/master/CONTRIBUTING.md#-chef-issue-tracking) doc.

 Note that this repository is primarily for reporting issues in the chef-client itself.
-For reporting issues against other Chef projects, please look up the appropriate repository to report issues against in the Chef docs in the [community contributions section](https://docs.chef.io/community_contributions.html#issues-and-bug-reports).
+For reporting issues against other Chef projects, please look up the appropriate repository.
+If you're unsure where to submit an issue please ask in the #chef-dev channel in [Chef Community Slack](https://community-slack.chef.io/).
-If you can't determine the appropriate place to report an issue, then please open it against the repository you think best fits and it will be directed to the appropriate project.

 ## Contributing/Development